x676f64/secureum-mind_map/content/7. Audit Findings 101/Purchasing and committing still possible after launch.md

 # 10 - [Purchasing and committing still possible after launch](./Purchasing%20and%20committing%20still%20possible%20after%20launch.md)

- Even after `GenesisGroup.launch` has successfully been executed, it is still possible to invoke `GenesisGroup.purchase` and `GenesisGroup.commit`.
+Purchasing and committing still possible after launch Even after `GenesisGroup.launch` has successfully been executed, it is still possible to invoke `GenesisGroup.purchase` and `GenesisGroup.commit`.

+1. Recommendation: Consider adding validation in _GenesisGroup.purchase_ and _GenesisGroup.commit_ to make sure that these functions cannot be called after the launch.
+2. Critical severity finding from [Consensys Diligence Audit of Fei Protocol](https://consensys.net/diligence/audits/2021/01/fei-protocol/#purchasing-and-committing-still-possible-after-launch)

 ___